cosmonaut/mksite/README.md

 Quick Start
 ===========

+Run initsite (project dir)

-Run initsite <project dir> to build a new project directory.
+This builds a new project directory.
 In this project directory you will find a directory called input with some markdown files, a css style file, and a subdirectory in it.
 Edit these (and add more) to your liking.
 This is where you build your site; do all of your work here (adding folders, files etc...).
 The site name and footer are edited by changing config.conf in the project directory.

-Now run mksite <project dir>
+Now run mksite (project dir)

 This will create a folder called output in the project directory.
 This contains the actual website and auxiliary files and folders created in